Hand Rejuvenation

 How do I get started with hand rejuvenation today?

-The hands are frequently forgotten about when it comes to maintaining a regular skincare routine and proper sun protection.
+The hands are frequently forgotten when maintaining a regular skincare routine and proper sun protection.
 After years of sun exposure, frequent hand washing and cleaning, and daily activities, the hands are often one of the first places that the signs of aging begin to appear.
 Due to the loss of collagen and elastin that occurs as part of the natural aging process, the skin on the back of the hands can become dull and crepey, lose elasticity, develop sun spots and age spots, and the appearance of veins and tendons on your hands may become exacerbated.
 Thankfully, Dr. Green is here to help, offering a host of non-invasive cosmetic treatment options for ultimate hand rejuvenation that require minimal downtime.

 Dr. Michele Green is an internationally renowned expert in the field of cosmetic dermatology, with over 25 years of experience providing her patients from around the globe with the best non-surgical treatment options available, including dermal fillers, Botox, and laser treatments, among others, to reverse the effects of the aging process.
 Dr. Green is consistently voted as one of the best dermatologists in New York by Castle Connolly, Super Doctors, New York Magazine, and the New York Times.
-Her “less is more” philosophy, holistic approach, and utilization of the most updated technology are just a few of the reasons patients from all over the country come to Dr. Green for their skin rejuvenation.
+Her “less is more” philosophy, holistic approach, and utilization of the most updated technology are just a few reasons patients from all over the country come to Dr. Green for skin rejuvenation.
 To learn more about hand rejuvenation treatments and which procedures would be best for you, please call the office of Dr. Michele Green today at 212 535 3088 or contact us online to schedule a consultation to discuss your concerns.